Portrait of Corporal Ernest A Corey during the battle for the Hindenberg Line. Oil on Linen, 91cm x 91cm. Framed in Tasmanian Oak.

 - Winston Churchill Phillips who introduced me to the Woden Valley RSL Sub-Branch of which Corporal Corey was a member in his lifetime and for putting me in contact with a distant relative of Corporal Corey, living in Numerella.

-- The President and members of the Woden Valley RSL Sub-Branch for welcoming me into their meeting room, named after Corporal Corey.
+- The President and all the members of the Woden Valley RSL Sub-Branch for accepting my donation of the portrait and for welcoming me into their meeting room, named after Corporal Corey.

 - Ms. Dianne Rutherford and all the staff at the Australian War Memorial’s Research Centre.
 Dianne provided me with accurate details of the soldiers’ uniforms and military insignia.

 - Lastly, my thanks to various authors of the newspaper articles for their dedication to keeping Corporal Coreys’ story alive.

 See below quotes that were especially helpful in describing Corporal Corey’s unique and personal story.

 “He showed the greatest care and compassion when treating casualties, but his method of transporting them was rather unorthodox, particularly for someone of his stature.
 He chose to carry them under his arms rather than use the traditional method of evacuation by stretcher.”